-In a traditional SC based ESS, four stages are needed: the energy storage devices, the balancing system and the DC/DC and DC/AC converters that connect the storage devices to the grid.
-The main contribution of the prostal is an SC-based ESS which reduces the number of stages by adopting the Modular Multilevel Converter (MMC).
-Thus, it is possible to create an ESS with increased efficiency since less losses from the stages are present.
+In a traditional SC-based ESS, four stages are needed: the energy storage devices, the balancing system, and the DC/DC and DC/AC converters that connect the storage devices to the grid.
+Being the main source of losses the DC/DC and DC/AC converters.
+Since all the energy will flow from the SC cells to the AC grid across these converters or vice versa.
+If each stage has an efficiency of up to ~97%, the total efficiency for the whole ESS will be ~94%.
+The main contribution of the proposal is an SC-based ESS which reduces the number of stages by adopting the Modular Multilevel Converter (MMC).
+Thus, it is possible to create an ESS with increased efficiency since fewer losses from the stages are present and this single-stage efficiency will determine the whole MMC-based ESS's efficiency.

-Instead of the traditional approach, the MMC can be used, which is based on a high voltage DC source and a series of submodules (SMs).
+Instead of the traditional approach, the MMC can be used, which is based on a high-voltage DC source and a series of submodules (SMs).
 In this system, the DC/DC and DC/AC conversions are performed in the SMs, which consist of DC/DC converters.
-These MMC topologies have been used in HVDC transmission [40], [41].
-One of the main advantages of MMCs is the simplicity in scaling up the voltage of the system by adding more SMs to the MMC [42].
+These MMC topologies have been used in High Voltage Direct-Current (HVDC) transmission lines [40], [41].
+The main advantages of MMCs are the simplicity in scaling up the voltage of the system by adding more SMs to the MMC, transformerless operation, straightforward implementation for redundancy and fault tolerant operation, the superior quality of the output waveforms and the usage of standard components for each SM [42], [43].
+The Appendix provides a reference to the multi-level inverters and the MMC basic SM cells.

-The relevant aspect of this work is to integrate a single or a few SC in each of the SMs, and therefore, no high voltage DC source is needed.
-In addition, each SM works in a voltage range of a few volts, which allows the use of low-voltage switches, with low conduction losses [23] and makes possible a low total harmonic distortion (THD) of the AC output voltage and current.
+The relevant aspect of this research is to integrate a single or a few SCs in each of the SMs, and therefore, no high-voltage DC source is needed.
+In addition, each SM works in a voltage range of a few volts, which allows the use of low-voltage switches, with low conduction losses [23] and makes possible a low Total Harmonic Distortion (THD) of the AC output voltage and current.
+Chapter 2 presents the state-of-art of high-gain bidirectional DC/DC converters, bidirectional multi-level converters, and MMC-based ESS.

-The research addresses the design methodology of the MMC, the selection of a proper DC/DC bidirectional topology for each SM, the internal SM voltage/energy balancing problem, the grid synchronization, and the ability to inject or absorb active and reactive power from the grid efficiently.
+The research addresses the design methodology of the proposed MMC-based ESS for low-voltage applications (120~480 VAC), the selection of a proper DC/DC bidirectional topology for each SM, the internal SM voltage/energy balancing problem, the grid synchronization, and the ability to inject or absorb active and reactive power from the grid efficiently.
+In Chapter 3, simulations are done using Matlab Simulink and LTSpice or HSpice, Python, and Numba library for highly intensive CPU simulations.

-The objective is to demonstrate with a fully operational small-scale prototype the ability to perform the self-balancing process and the DC/DC and DC/AC conversions in a single stage by adopting the MMC topology for Low-Voltage energy sources as the SCs.
-Hence, the novelty of this work resides in the selection, design of the power converters and the proposed techniques to use them as balancers, DC/DC, and DC/AC converters simultaneously.
-Saving size, reducing cost and increasing the flexibility or modularity of ESSs.

-The forts were done in order to experimentally validate the proposed strategy and ESS.
-Results are a real working prototype with an outstanding efficiency using standard silicon semiconductor transistors.
+For the experimental part, multiple PCBs were designed and fabricated at the Skoltech Power Electronics lab, and the testing of the prototypes required high-current measurement probes.
+Demonstrating with a fully operational small-scale prototype the ability to perform the self-balancing process and the DC/DC and DC/AC conversions in a single stage by adopting the MMC topology for Low-Voltage energy sources as the SCs.
+Hence, the novelty resides in the selection, and design of the power converters and the proposed techniques to use them as balancers, DC/DC, and DC/AC converters simultaneously.
+Saving size, reducing cost, and increasing the flexibility or modularity of ESSs.
+In Chapter Chapter 4, shows the experimental tests done to validate the proposed strategy and ESS.
+The results are a real working prototype with great efficiency using standard silicon semiconductor MOSFETs and could be further improved by using silicon carbide or gallium nitride MOSFETs.